benwr/glean/README.md

 6. Weird &
 7. Weird *

 So I fixed these issues.
-I'm mostly happy with the result.
+I'm mostly happy with the result; at least, it handily passes the 0OIl1 test in both bold and regular weights.

+These are images of this README and some code, in regular and bold.

 The bold face is totally ad-hoc, though, and looks somewhat more cartoonish than I'd like.
 Perhaps this is why there is no boldface Neep at this font size.
 Perhaps I'm just bad at designing these things.
 Oh well, it works fine for my purposes, since only about 1% of my terminal window is bolded at any given moment.